Room 2001, Floor 2, Hardiman Research Building

 Daniel Carey is a board member of the Irish Research Council and has served as chair of the Irish Humanities Alliance (2014-16).
 He has held grants from the Mellon Foundation, the IRC, the AHRC, British Academy, MHRA, and other sources, and has mentored 12 postdoctoral fellows funded by Marie Skłodowska Curie actions, the IRC, and other schemes.
 His current research is a major international project to edit the work of Richard Hakluyt (www.hakluyt.org) and has published widely on intellectual history, colonialism, and economic thought.

-Associate Director, Moore Institute & Senior Lecturer In Geography
+Associate Director, Moore Institute & Professor of Geography

 T: 353 (0)91 492267

 John Morrissey has published widely in the areas of geopolitics, imperialism, security and development.
-His books include Negotiating Colonialism (2003), Spatial Justice and the Irish Crisis (2014) and The Long War (2017).
-His research has been supported by various grants, from the British Academy, Clinton Institute for American Studies, ESRC and IRC, and in recent years he has spent fellowships at CUNY, Virginia Tech and the University of Cambridge.
-His current research is concerned with the humanitarian consequences of ongoing US military interventions in the Middle East, and he has also begun a new IRC project entitled Haven, which examines the Western response to the Mediterranean refugee crisis.
+His books include Haven: The Mediterranean Crisis and Human Security (2020), The Long War (2017), Spatial Justice and the Irish Crisis (2014) and Negotiating Colonialism (2003).
+His research has been supported by various grants, from the British Academy and Clinton Institute for American Studies, to the ESRC and IRC, and in recent years he has held visiting fellowships at CUNY Graduate Center, the University of Cambridge, the University of Oxford and Australian National University.
+His current research is concerned with critically theorising human security, humanitarian interventionism and a sense of planetary precarity that mirrors our interconnected human and non-human world.

 Associate Director, Moore Institute & Lecturer in Irish Studies